 - With his doll complete, when it comes time for bed, ask your child just what is on his mind that he would like to tell his worry doll.
 Let him whisper it into his doll's ear and then tuck the doll under his pillow.

-Let your child know that he will now have dreams filled with only happy thoughts, just like the Native Americans of the past!
+Let your child know that he will now have dreams filled with only happy thoughts, just like the Guatemalans of the past!